Here’s a riddle: Your bike has a component that costs nothing and weighs nothing. But it is essential if you want to go ride. What is it?

 Tire pressure gauges

 Having an easy-to-read tire pressure gauge is key to setting up your tire pressure.
 A lot of pumps will have built-in gauges.
 There is a chance these gauges are a bit inaccurate.
-If you suspect yours is a bit off, that is fine, as long as you know what to expect and are consistent in checking your tires before each ride.
+If you suspect yours is off, that is fine, as long as you know what to expect and are consistent in checking your tires before each ride.
 If you’re really concerned, try comparing it with a pump that you know will read true, like one at your local shop or an accurate digital tire pressure gauge.

 Ready to start tweaking your tire pressure for optimal performance?
 Let’s start with the basic principles of tire pressure so you can determine the right PSI for your bike.
 The key considerations are tire width, rider weight, terrain, and tubeless.

 Generally, narrow tires, heavier rider weight, and rougher terrain require a bit more PSI.
-On the other hand, wider tires, lighter riders, smoother terrain, and a tubeless set up make for lower tire pressure.
+On the other hand, wider tires, lighter riders, smoother terrain, and a tubeless set-up make for lower tire pressure.
 Here’s why.

 All tires require a certain amount of air pressure to prevent them from bottoming out on the rim.
 Wider tires have more air volume.
 This makes it possible to ride them at lower pressures for more comfort and traction.
 Conversely, a narrower tire, like a 28mm road tire has comparatively much less volume so it needs more air pressure to prevent bottoming out.
 If you have a 2.5” enduro tire on your mountain bike, you’ll be able to ride at pressures close to 20 PSI.
 Rolling out on the road bike with 28mm slicks?
 Anything less than 80 PSI would be risky.